-Hinton’s research focuses on the persistence of poverty, racial inequality, and urban violence in the 20th century United States.
-She is considered one of the nation’s leading experts on criminalization and policing.
+Elizabeth Hinton is Professor of African American Studies, History, and Law.
+Her research focuses on the persistence of poverty, racial inequality, and urban violence in the 20th century United States.

-Before joining the Yale faculty, Hinton was a Professor in the Department History and the Department of African and African American Studies at Harvard University.
+Before joining the Yale faculty, Hinton was a professor in the Department of History and the Department of African and African American Studies at Harvard University, where she continues to serve as founding co-director of the Institute on Policing, Incarceration, and Public Safety at the Hutchins Center for African & African American Research.
 She spent two years as a Postdoctoral Scholar in the Michigan Society of Fellows and Assistant Professor in the Department of Afroamerican and African Studies at the University of Michigan.
 A Ford Foundation and Carnegie Corporation Fellow, Hinton completed her Ph.D. in United States History from Columbia University in 2013.